“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 The early 1960s saw historical changes more dramatic than any the country had seen since Reconstruction after the Civil War.
 Mississippi and Alabama were the epicenters of protest and reprisal.
 In 1963, activists lured Birmingham mayor and former Klan member “Bull” Connor into using attack dogs and fire hoses on innocent teenagers, turning public opinion against the oppressors for those who saw the news coverage.
 It was a classic case of political jujitsu, or turning an opponent’s force against him.
 “Bombingham” was notoriously violent, partly because dynamite from local quarries was used for dozens of fire bombings inflicted on black homes and churches.
 Birmingham was also home to Reverend Dr. Martin Luther King, Jr. (MLK) and his family.

-The KKK’s White Knights blew up the 16th St. Baptist Church in September 1963, killing four girls in a terrorist act that shifted public opinion more in favor of the civil rights movement.
+The KKK’s White Knights blew up the 16th St. Baptist Church in September 1963, killing four girls in a terrorist act that shifted public opinion more in favor of the civil rights movement (as U.S. Attorney for northern Alabama, current Senator Doug Jones [AL-D] prosecuted the two living perpetrators in 2001-2).
 In the Freedom Summer of 1964, a volunteer campaign to register black voters in Mississippi, racists burned 35 black churches and, echoing Tulsa 1921 and Germany’s Kristallnacht 1938, destroyed 40 black businesses.
 With MLK in a Birmingham jail, younger protesters hit the streets to keep the movement alive.
 Protests in Birmingham and in Montgomery, Alabama morphed into a major march on Washington in 1963, where King gave his famous “I Have a Dream” speech.
 He’d given the same speech several times already, including in Detroit two months earlier to a crowd of over 100k.

 President Kennedy feared violence and tried to talk black leaders out of the March on Washington for Jobs and Freedom.
 JFK expressed public support for a peaceful march as he was starting to rally support for a civil rights bill, but he didn’t want a march on the capitol building, especially, and authorized use of federal troops to control protestors.
 March leaders agreed to rally at the Lincoln Memorial instead of the Capitol, and organizers struck the portion from SNCC Chair John Lewis’ speech where he threatened a non-violent version of “Sherman’s [Civil War] March through the South.”
 Lewis didn’t mention Sherman but used the term black instead of negro, which was cutting edge in the early 60’s.
 Kennedy was willing to tolerate the march as long as King fired two purported communists in the SCLC, Jack O’Dell and Stanley Levison, men that FBI Director J. Edgar Hoover claimed to know were communists from wiretaps.
 King fired the African-American O’Dell but retained the caucasian Levison, though the tapes revealed no evidence of communist ties for either man.